Eeelah/Bike_share/README.md

 **Key Insight**:
 •	Casual riders made about 43.4% of total riders while annual riders made 56.6% of total riders.

-•	Casual riders use bikeshare service more during the weekends (Saturday and Sunday).
-On average, the trip duration are 49.8 mins and 96.7 mins, while annual members use them consistently over the entire weekday.
+•	Casual riders use bikeshare service more during the weekends (Saturday and Sunday), while annual members use them consistently over the entire weekday.
+On average, the trip duration are 49.8 mins and 96.7 mins respectively.

 •	The docked bike type is more popular among the casual riders with average trip duration of 208 minutes while the classic bike type is preferred among the annual riders with average trip duration of 16 minutes.

-•	The average trip duration of casual riders is more than twice those of the annual members over any given period.
+•	The average trip duration of casual riders is more than twice for  those of the annual members over any given period.

-Share: Cyclistic data analytic team ensured that their analysis and visualization is in consonance with the stakeholders’ expectations and also ensures that the visualization were simple and easily understandable.
+**Share:** Cyclistic data analytic team ensured that their analysis and visualization is in consonance with the stakeholders’ expectations and also ensures that the visualization were simple and easily understandable.

  **Act/ Recommendation**:
 •	Introduce a special weekend discounted membership service.
 Where membership fees are renewed yearly.
 This can potentially cause casual riders to take up membership.